HERA-Team/hera_corr_f/INSTALL_SNAPS.md

    (or I think there hera a hera_corr_cm method to do the same thing)
 5. Reset dnsmasq via the script reset_dnsmasq.sh

-At the point you've loaded the config to redis, it will be active when you run hera_snap_feng_init.py or other F-engine scripts.
+At the point you've loaded the config to redis and it should be active when you run e.g. hera_snap_feng_init.py or other F-engine scripts.
 Things like the SNAP monitor should pick up the new config automatically.

 Note that the RFI testing write-up has some helpful stuff (since SNAPs get added there): https://docs.google.com/document/d/1kMEwdN1F9zylfThGX56OnC0vd-AzWmBqsY3oLVmqKFU/edit?us